Australia accused of 'excessive and unnecessary' secrecy | Law-Order

 The government cancelled K's passport before he was to testify at the Permanent Court of Arbitration in The Hague in 2014 in support of the East Timorese, who argued the treaty was invalid because Australia failed to negotiate in good faith by engaging in espionage.

-There was no evidence heard in open court of a bugging operation, which media reported was conducted under the guise of a foreign aid program.
+There was no evidence heard in open court of a bugging operation, which media reported was conducted under the guise of a foreign aid programme.

 K was given a three-month suspended sentence.
 If he'd been sent to prison, there were court orders designed to conceal his former espionage career by restricting what he could tell friends and associates to explain his predicament.

 He had faced up to two years in prison.
-Since his offense, Australia has continued to tighten controls on secrecy, increasing the maximum sentence to 10 years.
+Since his offence, Australia has continued to tighten controls on secrecy, increasing the maximum sentence to 10 years.

+As lacking in transparency as K's prosecution was, it was a vast improvement on Australia's treatment of another rogue intelligence officer known as Witness J.

 As with K, it is illegal to reveal J's identity.